-The conference may be over, but the conversation isn't.
-Find out what other attendees are saying about the 2014 A&D Strategies and Opportunities conference and workshop.
-We would love to hear about your experience too!
+The conference and workshop may be over, but the conversation isn't.
+Find out what other attendees and speakers are saying about the event on Twitter using #ADConf.
+And be sure to save the date for the 16th annual A&D Strategies and Opportunities Conference and Workshop, September 6-7, 2017 in Dallas.